-The proposed project would construct a 60-foot-tall building (76-foot-tall with elevator penthouse); therefore, the Planning Department prepared a preliminary shadow fan analysis to determine whether the project would have the potential to cast new shadow on nearby parks.
-The preliminary shadow fan showed that the proposed building would not cast new shadow on any parks in the area, and therefore, would not generate any shadow impacts.
+The proposed project would construct a 45-foot-tall building (55-foot-tall including penthouse); therefore, the Planning Department prepared a preliminary shadow fan analysis to determine whether the project would have the potential to cast new shadow on nearby parks and open spaces.
+The shadow fan confirmed that no new shadows would be cast on any Section 295 properties or publically accessible open spaces.

-The proposed project would shade portions of nearby streets and sidewalks and private property at times within the project vicinity.
+The proposed project would, however, shade portions of nearby streets and sidewalks and private property at times within the project vicinity.
 Shadows upon streets and sidewalks would not exceed levels commonly expected in urban areas and would be considered a less-than-significant effect under CEQA.
-Although occupants of nearby properties may regard the increase in shadow as undesirable, the limited increase in shading of private properties as a result of the proposed project would not be considered a significant impact under CEQA.
+Although occupants of nearby property may regard the increase in shadow as undesirable, the limited increase in shading of private properties as a result of the proposed project would not be considered a significant impact under CEQA.